 Learn Italian at the British Institute of Florence.
 We aim to get you speaking and thinking in Italian: you will be immersed in the Italian language from the very first day.

-Sofia wrote about the Italian Beginners course (January 2014)
+A student wrote about the Italian course (April 2016)

 Peter wrote about the Italian Intermediate course (March 2014)

 What are the most valuable characteristics of the teacher?

 "Puts the class at ease, allowing mistakes to be made without embarrassment.
 Clarity, humour and a willingness to explore all subjects at the level the class wishes".

 Our Italian language courses range from beginner to advanced and, whatever your level, are designed to develop: